Trivia for Molly's Game

 - The fictional law firm in this film is called Gage Whitney.
 The same name as the law firm Rob Lowe's character Sam Seaborn worked for in Sorkin's The West Wing.

-- All of the extras in the card games are professional poker players because first-time director Aaron Sorkin was after gritty realism, right down to the way the cards were actually handled by players during the games.
+- All of the extras in the card games are professional poker players.
+First-time director Aaron Sorkin wanted realism, right down to the way players handled cards during games.

-- Since this was his directorial debut, Aaron Sorkin would often call his friend and director David Fincher for shooting tips.
-Both men had earlier collaborated on The Social Network (2010).
-He also found one of his stars, actor-director Kevin Costner, to be most supportive during the shoot (Costner has directed three movies including Dances with Wolves, for which he won a Best Director Oscar).
+- Since this was his directorial debut, Aaron Sorkin often called his friend David Fincher for shooting tips.
+They'd previously collaborated on The Social Network (2010).
+He also found one Kevin Costner supportive during the shoot (Costner has directed three movies including Dances with Wolves, for which he won a Best Director Oscar).